damianhakert/damianhakert.github.io/source/posts/2017-03-17-demo-mastering-code-review-with-gitlab.html.md

 * The final reviewer follows the same process again.
 The author again addresses any comments, either by changing the code or by responding with their own comments.
 * Once the final reviewer is happy and the build is green, they will merge.

-To find out more about the importance of code quality, considerations for teams of different sizes and stages, and details on how we develop at GitLab while using GitLab, [register](http://get.gitlab.com/code-review-webinar/) to watch our webcast, "Code Review: A Business Imperative" on demand.
+To find out more about the importance of code quality, considerations for teams of different sizes and stages, and details on how we develop at GitLab while using GitLab, [watch](http://get.gitlab.com/code-review-webinar/) our webcast, "Code Review: A Business Imperative" on demand.

 Interested in GitLab Enterprise Edition?
 Check out the [features exclusive to EE](https://about.gitlab.com/gitlab-ee/).